Hamburger

 Sweden

 Employers are obliged to pay employer’s contributions at a rate of 31.42 percent of the total salary.
+If the employer is a foreign entity without a permanent establishment in Sweden, the tax rate is 19.8 percent.
 In addition, employers are obliged to make tax deductions from the salary payments made to the employees.

 Switzerland